Mohamouda Ahmed Gaas

 Mohamouda Ahmed Gaas is an Ethiopian politician and a member of the Ethiopian ruling party.
-He was a State (Vice) Minister of the Ethiopian Ministry of Culture and Tourism up until October 2010, when he was dismissed over poor performance in a cabinet reshuffle.
+He was a State (Vice) Minister of the Ethiopian Ministry of Culture and Tourism up until October 2010, when he was later moved to Ministry of Science and Technology as a deputy Minister.

 Mohamouda Ahmed Gaas founded the Afar Revolutionary Democratic Unity Union (ARDUU) in 1991.
 ARDUU later became a part of the Afar Revolutionary Democratic Unity Front (ARDUF).
-Mohamooda Gaas was elected as the Secretary General of ARDUF in 1995, but refused the post, leaving it to his deputy Muhyadin Mafatah.

-In 1995, Gaas defected from the ARDUF and joined the ruling party.
-Possibly as a reward, he was given a post in the Government, and in 2006 was promoted to the position of a vice or state minister reporting to the Ethiopian Minister of Culture and Tourism.

 Gaas is a Muslim and hails from the AFAR region of Ethiopia.
-He is married with 3 children and speaks 4 different languages.
+He is married with 4 children and speaks 4 different languages.